Anandu-kris/IPFS-File-Upload/README.md

 # IPFS-File-Upload
 </br>
-This README file provides an overview of the Node.js code for uploading files to IPFS using the Moralis API.
+This project provides an overview of the Node.js code for uploading files to IPFS using the Moralis API.
 This code allows you to leverage the Moralis API, a powerful blockchain development platform, to upload files to IPFS, a decentralized and distributed file system.

 ## Prerequisites